 In general, people are considered fully vaccinated:

-You can resume activities without wearing a mask or staying 6 feet apart, except where required by federal, state, local, tribal, or territorial laws, rules, and regulations, including local business and workplace guidance.
+You can resume activities, except where required by federal, state, local, tribal, or territorial laws, rules, and regulations, including local business and workplace guidance.
 You will still need to follow guidance at your workplace and local businesses.

 You should still watch out for symptoms of COVID-19, especially if you’ve been around someone who is sick.
 If you have symptoms of COVID-19, you should get tested and stay home and away from others.